 - Hike through Mornington Peninsula National Park and enjoy views of the bay from Arthur Seat’s summit

-- Visit the Port Phillip Heads Marine Reserve to watch dolphins and sea lions
+- Visit the Port Phillip Heads Marine Reserve to observe dolphins and swim with sea lions (from $110)

 - Go to Flinders, a former fishing village of the 19th century